Kidbox raises $15.3 million for its personalized children’s clothing box

 “We believe we’ve identified a void in the children’s apparel marketplace,” notes Berardelli.
 “The style sensibility of our exclusive brands will all have a unique personality, and a unique voice that’s akin to how our customers describe themselves.
 It’s all really based on customer feedback.
 Our customers tell us what they would love more of; and our merchandising team understands what they would like to be able to procure more of, in terms of rounding out our assortment,” she says.

-On a personal note, a customer of both Kidbox and Rockets of Awesome, two of the leading kid box startups, what I appreciate about Kibox is the affordable price point – the whole box is under $100 – and its personal touches.
+On a personal note, a customer of both Kidbox and Rockets of Awesome, two of the leading kid box startups, what I appreciate about Kidbox is the affordable price point — the whole box is less than $100 — and its personal touches.
 Kidbox ships with crayons and a pencil-case for kids, and the box is designed for kids to color.
-It also includes a print edition of its editorial content, and sometimes, there’s a small toy included too.
+It also includes a print edition of its editorial content, and sometimes there’s a small toy included, too.

 Kidbox rival Rockets of Awesome is a little pricier, I’ve found, but has some unique pieces that make it worth checking out, as well.